viviandotdev/ObsidianVault/30 Notes/How to parallel park.md

 ![[IMG_2107.png]]
 ![[IMG_2109.png]]

-straighten the sttering whell and back up until the front of your car passes the rear bumber of the first car
+Straighten the steering wheel and back up until the front of your car passes the rear bumper of the first car

 ![[IMG_2112.png]]